uberfastman/fantasy-football-metrics-weekly-report/README.md

  * Run `workon fantasy-football-metrics`

+<a name="features"></a>
 ### Additional Features

 The Yahoo Fantasy Football Metrics Report Generator also supports several additional features if you choose to utilize them.
 Currently it is capable of uploading your generated reports to Google Drive, and also directly posting your generated reports to the Slack Messenger app.

+<a name="google"></a>
 #### Google Drive Integration Setup

 `Coming soon!`

+<a name="slack"></a>
 #### Slack Integration Setup

 `Coming soon!`

+<a name="troubleshooting"></a>
 ### Troubleshooting

-Occasionally when you run the report generator, you encounter an error like this:
+Occasionally when you use the Yahoo fantasy football API, there are hangups on the other end that can cause data not to transmit, and you might encounter an error similar to this:
 ```
 Traceback (most recent call last):
-  File "generate_report.py", line 114, in <module>
+  File "yffpy-app.py", line 114, in <module>
-    generated_report = fantasy_football_report.create_pdf_report()
+    var = app.run()
-  File "/Users/your_username/PATH/T0/LOCAL/PROJECT/yahoo-fantasy-football-metrics/fantasy_football_report_builder.py", line 429, in create_pdf_report
+  File "/Users/your_username/PATH/T0/LOCAL/PROJECT/yffpy-app.py", line 429, in run
-    report_info_dict = self.calculate_metrics(chosen_week=str(week_counter))
-  File "/Users/your_username/PATH/T0/LOCAL/PROJECT/yahoo-fantasy-football-metrics/fantasy_football_report_builder.py", line 296, in calculate_metrics
-    team_results_dict = self.retrieve_data(chosen_week)
-  File "/Users/your_username/PATH/T0/LOCAL/PROJECT/yahoo-fantasy-football-metrics/fantasy_football_report_builder.py", line 250, in retrieve_data
-    for player in roster_stats_data[0].get("roster").get("players").get("player"):
+    for team in team_standings:
 IndexError: list index out of range
 ```

-Typically when the above error (or a similar error) occurs, it simply means that one of the Yahoo Fantasy Football API calls failed and so the data needed to generate the report is missing.
-This can be fixed by simply re-running the report generator.
+Typically when the above error (or a similar error) occurs, it simply means that one of the Yahoo Fantasy Football API calls failed and so no data was retrieved.
+This can be fixed by simply re-running data query.